 - Amazing taste.
 The taste is rich and sweet in the same measures.
 Made with butter and eggs the rich nature of those ingredients shines through.
 The powdered icing sugar adds the perfect sweetness to the tart crust.

 - Versatile.
-This pastry can be used for any pies or tarts for your dessert
+This sweet pastry can be used for any pies, tarts galettes, and hand pies.

 - Great texture.
-As with any shortcrust pastry, it's super 'short' means flakey.
+As with any shortcrust pastry, it's super 'short' which means deliciously flakey.
 This is exactly what we want.

 - Brilliant base recipe.
 Add extra flavour to whatever you are baking in your pastry.
 Lemon or orange zest, ground nuts such as pistachio or hazelnuts, or finely chopped herbs like thyme or rosemary all made great additions.

-Pâte Sucrée - Or Sweet Shortcrust Pastry, is what I’m sharing with you today.
+- Pâte Sucrée - Or Sweet Shortcrust Pastry, is what I’m sharing with you today.
 It's ‘short’ in terms of its tender texture, with a light buttery, melt-in-your-mouth quality.
-But with the addition of sugar, it's sweet which lends itself to desserts.
-Easy to roll out, it requires chilling before baking.
+But with the addition of sugar, it's sweet which lends itself to desserts such as Lemon Meringue Tarts.

-Pâte Sablée- This is a rich, sweet crumbly dough with more of a cookie texture than a pastry.
+- Pâte Sablée - This is a rich, sweet crumbly dough with more of a cookie texture than a pastry.
 When translated ‘sablée’ means sandy and that's exactly what the texture of the pastry is like.
-Due to its more crumbly nature instead of being rolled, it's generally pressed into its tart tin with your fingertips.
+Due to its more crumbly nature instead of being rolled, it's generally pressed into its tart tin with your fingertips. as in my Strawberry Sablée Breton Tart.

 As with anything, there is a multitude of different ways of making sweet shortcrust pastry.
 This is my method with these ingredients that I’ve used for many years successfully.

 - Butter: Some recipes call for half butter and half shortening, but I prefer to use all butter.
-That all-butter taste can’t be rivalled in my opinion.
-I use unsalted as I like to add the salt into the recipe but by all means use salted butter if you like, just omit the salt later on.
+That all-butter taste can’t be rivaled in my opinion.
+I use unsalted as I like to add the salt into the recipe but by all means, use salted butter if you like, just omit the salt later on.

 - Flour: Plain or all-purpose flour is the way to go here.
 The gluten in the flour begins to develop as soon as the water mixes in with it and that is why we first need to add as little water as possible but secondly knead the dough as few times as possible.

-- Icing Sugar: As this is Sweet Shortcrust Pastry, the dough requires sweetening in a form of sugar.
+- Icing Sugar (Confectioners' Sugar): As this is Sweet Shortcrust Pastry, the dough requires sweetening in the form of sugar.
 You can use granulated or caster sugar but I prefer powdered icing sugar as the lack of granules gives a much smoother dough

 - Salt: This is optional really.
 Why add salt when it’s a sweet pastry?
 With any of my baking, I love the balance that comes with adding salt to a sweet dish.
 It's as simple as that!